Our complaints procedure

 - If appropriate we will then invite you to meet our client care Director (or another Director ) to discuss and hopefully resolve your complaint.
 We would hope to be in a position to meet with you in this way no longer than 14 days after first receiving your complaint.
 If you would prefer not to meet, or if we cannot arrange this within an agreeable timescale, our client care Director will write fully to you setting out his views on the situation and any redress that we would feel to be appropriate.

 - After the meeting we will write to you to confirm what took place and any suggestions that we have agreed with you.

 - At this stage, if you are still not satisfied, please let us know.
 We will then arrange to review our decision.
 We would generally aim to do this within 10 days.
 This will happen in one of the following ways:

-- Michael Robson will review his own decision.
+- our client care Director will review his own decision.

 - We will arrange for a Director in the firm who has not been involved in your complaint to review it.

 - We will ask our local Law Society or another local firm of solicitors to review your complaint.
 We will let you know how long this process will take.